rack/rack-attack/README.md

     Rack::Attack.cache.store = ActiveSupport::Cache::MemoryStore.new # defaults to Rails.cache

-Note that `Rack::Attack.cache` is only used for throttling, not blacklisting & whitelisting.
+Note that `Rack::Attack.cache` is only used for throttling; not blacklisting & whitelisting.
 Your cache store must implement `increment` and `write` like [ActiveSupport::Cache::Store](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html).

 ## How it works